selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_ml_04-05_2023.md

 ### Geospatial python (Pieter Kempeneers)

 Recorded lecture can be found [here](https://yale.zoom.us/rec/share/aP2swAhhMT2gzsmmSFUc2bFwPqUbfinvQX_PuS7NmqER_7ffmxdtr0c7nHm7wLnd.ySGdfud0ZG9Ocw66).
-Password has been sent by e-mail on March 28  (it will be the same pass-code for all recordings).

 The first part of the video recording (00:00 - 49:45) has been dedicate to trouble shouting the installation of pyjeo (anyway with the new install_pyjeo.sh that you find in the git-repository it should be fine).
 Rather the second part (49:45 - until the end) is the real pyjeo lectures.